SchmidtDSE/maize-loss-climate-experiment/README.md

 <br>

 ## Development standards
 Where possible, please follow the [Python Google Style Guide](https://google.github.io/styleguide/pyguide.html) unless an override is provided in `setup.cfg`.
-Docstrings and type hints are encouraged but not currently enforced.
-JS code is used in a utility context but, though not currently enforced, [JSDoc](https://jsdoc.app/) is encouraged.
+Docstrings and type hints are required for all top-level or public members but not currently enforced for private members.
+[JSDoc](https://jsdoc.app/) is required for top level members.
+Docstring / JSDoc not required for "utility" code.

 <br>